 To switch between multiple platforms and working in personal budgeting Excel sheet can easily lead to errors.
 Creating a separated Excel sheet especially for comparison?
 Working on three or four monitor at the same time?

 Mitigate risk!
-Advanced Budgeting provides automatic loading processes from any system.
+ABUX provides automatic loading processes from any system.
 Current and historical data from source system is up to date on a centralized solution.
 This also can resolve the difficulties of version change in ERP systems which usually involves storing different periods in a different databases.

 Possible, but functions are so limited that it’s not worth starting a rolling forecast in Excel.